 Functional experiments

 NOTE: Recordings are performed using an inverted fluorescence microscope.
+Filter the transmission light by a red band-pass filter (630/20 nm) in the condenser to avoid co-activation of GtACR1.

 Patch-clamp setup

 Use an amplifier in combination with an analogue-to-digital converter.
 Use a data acquisition software to record current and voltage data (see Table of Materials).